Sponsored Degree Programmes

-CGI require applicants to achieve 300 UCAS points over three A-levels, or the equivalent BTECs at Grade C or above.
+CGI require applicants to have 120 UCAS points (for qualifications achieved after 2017) or 300 UCAS points (for qualifications achieved before 2017).
 You can also qualify if you have completed a relevant advanced apprenticeship.
 You can click here to read our overview of apprenticeships.

 Where can I find a sponsored degree programme?

 You haven’t got to look far.
 It’s not like trying to find Neverland, or Where’s Wally?

 No, you haven’t got to look far at all.
 In fact, we have open vacancies for sponsored degree programmes on RateMyApprenticeship.
 You are but a click away.

 It’s not like the good old days of trying to find work.
 You might chance upon a vacancy in a newspaper, before you realise the newspaper is a week old, and the position has already been filled.
 Or, your mother would send you into town, dressed in your Sunday best with a CV and ham sandwich wrapped in brown paper, to knock on doors until somebody gave you a job.

 We’ve made it a little easier for you.
 Follow the link below to jump over to our vacancy page for sponsored degree programmes.

 It’s also a good idea to regularly check the websites of the employers and higher education institutions that offer sponsored degrees.